 This a perfect one to keep the chill off, perfect comfort lunch or dinner.

-A tried and true family recipe for white bean soup.
 Easily add sausage, franks or chicken for a heartier meal.
+Enjoy!

 - Soak the beans overnight in water covering the beans by 1 inch.

-- Drain the water from the beans, rinse and add fresh water to cover beans by 1 inch in a large stock pot.
-Add the chopped onion, carrot, celery and garlic.
+- Drain the water from the beans and rinse.
+Add the beans to the stock pot with the sautéed vegetables and stir to mix in.
+Add the thyme bundle, garlic and fresh water to cover beans by 1 inch.
 Bring to a boil, cover and lower heat to simmer for 4 hours or until beans are soft, but not mushy (See Note 1).

 You can also add fresh franks from the butcher and cook for an additional 20 minutes, but sometimes I like to add chicken.